 - Learn what to use when NDVI is not applicable

-- Learn to asses chlorophyll status of crops from satelite and apply variable rate nutrient application
+- Learn to asses chlorophyll status of crops from satellite and apply variable rate nutrient application

 Who should attend?

-This course is ideally suited for agronomist, managers and climate change experts who are diving into the use of satellite imagery as an additional layer of information to make informed decisions in agriculture production.
+This course is ideally suited for agronomist, managers, climate change experts and all that are interested in this technology and wants to dive into the use of satellite imagery as an additional layer of information to make informed decisions in agriculture production.